Dependents & Exemptions

 Question: Can a state court determine who may claim a dependency exemption for a child?

-Federal tax law determines who may claim a dependency exemption for a child.
-Even if a state court order allocates a dependency exemption for a child to a noncustodial parent, the noncustodial parent must comply with the Federal tax law to claim an exemption for the child.
-To claim an exemption for a child, the noncustodial parent must attach to the noncustodial parent’s return a copy of a release of claim to exemption by the custodial parent.
-The release may be on a Form 8332 (.pdf), Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a document that conforms to the substance of that form.
+Federal tax law is what determines who may claim a dependency exemption for a child.
+Even if a state court order allocates a child’s dependency exemption to a noncustodial parent, the noncustodial parent must comply with the federal tax law to claim the exemption.
+The noncustodial parent must attach to his or her return a copy of the release of claim to exemption by the custodial parent, either on a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar document.

 Refer to Publication 504, Divorced or Separated Individuals, for more information on the special rule for children of divorced or separated parents (or parents who live apart).

 - Who Can I Claim as a Dependent?